-Scott McKay practices criminal defense and civil litigation in courts throughout the United States.
+Scott McKay practices criminal defense and civil litigation in Idaho and in courts throughout the United States.
 He has a wide breadth of litigation and trial experience and has successfully represented clients in a number of significant cases.

 Mr. McKay has defended clients charged with nearly every type of state and federal crime from first degree murder to white collar offenses such as health care fraud, tax offenses, wire and bank fraud and environmental crimes.
 He has been involved in several cases that involve issues of national security including assisting a "high value detainee" in capital proceedings before the Military Commissions at the United States Naval Station in Guantanamo Bay, Cuba.
 In 2005, Mr. McKay received the Clarence Darrow Award from the ACLU of Idaho and the Gargoyle Award from the Idaho Association of Criminal Defense Lawyers for his successful defense of a foreign national acquitted of all terrorism charges following a lengthy trial in federal court.